Sydney Chapman (politician)

-Sir Sydney Brookes Chapman (17 October 1935 – 9 October 2014) was a British Conservative politician and architect who served as Member of Parliament (MP) for Birmingham Handsworth and Chipping Barnet.
+Sir Sydney Brookes Chapman (17 October 1935 – 9 October 2014) was a British Conservative Party politician and architect who served as Member of Parliament (MP) for Birmingham Handsworth and Chipping Barnet.

 Life

 Chapman was educated at Rugby School and Manchester University, where he studied architecture, gaining his Diploma in 1958 and ARIBA in 1960.
 He was Chairman of the Young Conservatives from 1964 to 1966.

 He married his first wife, Claire in 1976 (she was also his secretary when he was an MP), and they had three children.
 In 2005, he married his second wife, Teresa at Chelsea Town Hall.

 After his retirement from politics, he moved from Barnet to Oxfordshire.

 He was a vice-chairman of the Council of Christians and Jews and on the Council of the Royal Institute of British Architects for 2009–2012.

 Chapman died on 9 October 2014 in Oxfordshire.
 A Service of Thanksgiving was organised by his family on 10 June 2015 at St Margaret's Church, Westminster.
 Attended by some 400 people including family, former colleagues, friends and constituents, the eulogies were read by Lord Ryder, Philip Porter and Chapman's sister, Cllr Christine Bateson.